Canister Stoves vs. Liquid Fuel Stoves – Which is Right for You?

 There’s no question about it: liquid fuels require less energy input and offer a more environmentally friendly way to cook in the outdoors.
 The key is the reusable fuel bottle.

 Spent fuel canisters can be recycled as mixed metal (not aluminum) but not that many recycling programs take these metals, and even fewer recognize the canisters and process them.
-(Read our upcoming post about recycling canisters.)
+MSR’s Fuel Canister Recycling Program is now collecting empty canisters at our Repair Shop in Seattle.
+Bring in any brand of backpacking fuel canister and we’ll ensure it’s properly recycled for you.

 Canister stoves are as low-maintenance as you’ll ever want.
 They require practically zero maintenance to run reliably for decades.